 Below you will find 10 of the best edible and potable Valentine's Day gifts on this planet or any other.
-We're talking about engraved tomahawk chops, rose-infused gin, weirdly romantic pastrami and full raw bars, all available to be packed up and shipped to you or a special someone just in time for your material displays of love.
+We're talking about engraved tomahawk chops, heart-shaped ravioli, weirdly romantic pastrami and spicy condiments, all available to be packed up and shipped to you or a special someone just in time for your material displays of love.

 Of course, there's no relationship requirement to enjoy anything you see here, so self-gifting is also encouraged.
-Because, sometimes, the best tomahawk chops and full raw bars are the ones you don't have to share.
+Because, sometimes, the best tomahawk chops and pastrami sandwiches are the ones you don't have to share.

-Your Valentine probably isn't expecting this 40-ounce dry-aged black Angus beef tomahawk steak that's engraved with the words "I love you" and looks like a prop from The Flintstones.
-But they're probably expecting you to cook it for them. $172, Pat LaFrieda
+Your Valentine probably isn't expecting this 40-ounce dry-aged black Angus beef tomahawk steak that looks like a prop from The Flintstones.
+And they're definitely not expecting it to be engraved with a personalized message on the bone.
+But they are probably expecting you to cook it for them. $172, Pat LaFrieda

-Milk Bar's Better than Roses is an aptly titled 18-pack of decadent truffles featuring three flavors: red velvet, birthday cake and chocolate. $49, Milk Bar
+Milk Bar's assorted truffle box features 18 decadent truffles across three flavors: red velvet, birthday cake and chocolate. $49, Milk Bar

 Whether you have a Valentine or not, this is just a smart purchase.
 It's two pounds of Katz's legendary pastrami (the most sensual of all the salted, cured meats), plus all the necessary accoutrements, including heart-shaped rye bread, mustard, Russian dressing and crunchy pickles.
-Also enclosed: an old-world chocolate babka and cinnamon rugelach and a chocolate egg cream scented candle to set the mood. $145, Katz's Delicatessen
+Also enclosed: a chocolate babka, cinnamon rugelach and a chocolate egg cream scented candle to set the mood. $145, Katz's Delicatessen

 Drawing inspiration from whiskey and wine, To'ak ages its dark chocolate in various oak casks, from Spanish elm and Andean alder to barrels that once held tequila and scotch. $35+, To'ak